ansible-collections/ibm_zos_cics/docs/source/modules/start_cics.rst

     room
       Specifies the programmer's room number.
-Room is 1 through 4 alphanumeric characters.
+The value is 1 through 4 alphanumeric characters.

       | **required**: False